 There are two branding scenarios.
 You are either entering into the market with a new business and need a complete brand.
 Or you have an established company and are looking for a brand refresh.
 It’s time to get the branding paintbrush out and create that new look.

 But wait a minute!
-How do you brief a brand designer?
 What if your team has very different ideas about how your brand should look?
-Or, if one person with the most influence claims to have a clear vision about the brand – based only on out-of-date preconceptions?
+Perhaps the most influential person claims to have a clear vision about the brand – but it’s based on out-of-date preconceptions?
 What if the brand designer goes to work just using guesswork and hunches to create a branding concept?

 The alternative is to go with a brand concept that everyone is satisfied with, but means little to the target audience.

 How do I create a brand strategy?